ElSicarius/SuperTruder/README.md

 I'm using colored printing coz it's beautiful. you can't disable it (yet). if you REALLLY want to disable it, replace the color values in const.py with empty values.

-Not happy with \r printing ? use `--uselessprint` flag.
+Not happy with \r printing ?
+Change the verbosity with `-v 1` or use `--uselessprint` flag.

 # Todo
 -> change we way we propagate the settings object